ThalusA/PLDGenerator/README.md

 ## Requirements

 You need to populate the assets' folder with those files:
-- primary_logo.svg: Your primary logo in the svg format
+- primary_logo.pdf: Your primary logo in the pdf format
-- secondary_logo.svg: Your secondary logo in the svg format
+- secondary_logo.pdf: Your secondary logo in the pdf format
 - *.json: Your PLD document in the form of a json which follow this schema: <https://raw.githubusercontent.com/ThalusA/PLDGenerator/master/pld_schema.json>

 ## Usage